plstcharles/thelper/docs/src/faq.rst

     concepts of the PyTorch library (`[more info] <pytorch_>`_).

   - Image classification, segmentation, object detection, super-resolution, and generic regression tasks.
-More types of tasks are planned in the near future.
+More types of tasks are planned in the future.
+Users can also implement their own task interfaces and trainers to support custom scenarios if needed (e.g. for multi-task learning).

   - Live evaluation and monitoring of predefined metrics.
 The framework implements :ref:`[several types of metrics] <thelper.optim:thelper.optim.metrics module>`, but custom metrics can also be